 When you purchase critical illness cover, both the length of the term of the policy and a list of conditions or illnesses will be set.

-Should you contract one of the specified illnesses during the policy term, a tax-free lump sum of money will be paid to you and your family to ease the financial burden you suddenly feel put upon you.
+Should you contract one of the specified illnesses during the policy term, a tax-free lump sum of money will be paid to you and your family to ease the financial burden for you and your family.

 You can then use the money paid out to put towards any debts or mortgage repayments you would normally be able to pay, as well as any medical bills that you may now have to pay.

-The money will also help your family on a daily basis pay for the things that you’d normally pay for with your income if you were still able to keep working.
+The money will also help your family on a daily basis pay for the things that you’d normally pay for with your income.

 What conditions will be covered by critical illness insurance?

-Different providers will offer critical illness cover against different conditions, but generally the list of problems you can contract that warrant a pay-out is rather long, often including over 60 different illnesses.
+Different providers will offer critical illness cover against different conditions, but generally the list of problems you can contract that warrant a payout is long, including around 40 different illnesses.

 You should always make sure you read your policies small print to identify any exclusions before you purchase critical illness cover as you want to be certain that you’re getting the cover you want and need.

-Often, insurance companies will allow you to add critical illness cover for children onto your existing policy at no extra charge, with a pay-out generally limited to up to £25,000.
+Some insurance companies will allow you to add critical illness cover for children onto your existing policy at no extra charge, with a payout generally limited to a fixed percentage of your cover or a figure up to £25,000.
 This will allow you to cover any expenses associated with your child becoming seriously ill (like medical bills), reducing financial stress at a time when emotional stress can be particularly high.

-You should check with your insurer to see both whether or not such cover is available, and what kind of limit is imposed upon it.
+You should check with your insurer to see whether or not such cover is available, and what kind of limit is imposed upon it

 The cost of your premiums will be based on the likelihood of you making a claim, so older customers, customers with existing health problems and customers with potentially dangerous lifestyles (like smokers) will pay more than others, all other things being equal.